 Getting stronger, more muscular, leaner, and healthier requires knowledge, a support network, and some sweat – This website provides the first two and you provide the last!
 I have over a decade of experience helping thousands of people get in the best shape of their lives, and I can help you too!
 With my help, and the help of our awesome, supportive community, you will be able to achieve your goals!
-Our closed community is a nurturing environment united by similar goals of strength and muscle gain, fat loss, health, fitness, and performance improvement.
+Our very small closed community is a nurturing environment united by similar goals of strength and muscle gain, fat loss, health, fitness, and performance improvement.

 - Weekly scheduled chat time where I can answer those quick questions you have